anumshk27/TPLMaps/README.md

 The TPLMap SDK for iOS is available as a CocoaPods pod.
 CocoaPods is an open source dependency manager for Swift and Objective-C Cocoa projects.

 If you don't already have the CocoaPods tool, install it on macOS by running the following command from the terminal.
 For details, see the [CocoaPods Getting Started guide](https://guides.cocoapods.org/using/getting-started.html).

+> sudo gem install cocoapods

+Create a Podfile for the Google Maps SDK for iOS and use it to install the API and its dependencies:

+1. Get current/continious/frequent location and get current geocode/address with simple API call.